Why You Should Include Yourself on Your List of Favorite Guitarists

-Again: Who are your favorite guitarists?
-I have many.
-And every day I hear more and more who absolutely blow me away.
+Every day I hear more and more who absolutely blow me away.
 Some are acoustic monsters, others are two-handed, 32nd-note-playing and tapping shredders.
-Others still are hardcore bebop jazz heads playing lines I could only dream about!
+Others still are hardcore bebop jazz heads playing lines I could only dream about.

 Then there are those who can sight read fly shit off a piece of paper, or those who can juggle five instruments on the same cue while sight reading and following a conductor.